 A larger batch size will increase the parallelism and improve the utilization of the GPU cores.
 But the batch size should not exceed the available GPU memory as then memory swapping mechanisms have to kick in and reduce the performance or the application simply crashes with an 'out of memory' exception.

 A large batch size has to some extent no negative effect to the training results, to the contrary a large batch size can have a positive effect to get more generalized results.
 An example is BigGAN where batch sizes as high as 2,048 are suggested to deliver best results.
 A further interesting read about the influence of the batch size on the training results was published by OpenAI.

-A Tensorflow performance feature that was lately declared stable is XLA (Accelerated Linear Algebra).
-It does optimization on the network graph by dynamically compiling parts of the network to specific kernels optimized for a device.
+A Tensorflow performance feature that was declared stable a while ago, but is still by default turned off is XLA (Accelerated Linear Algebra).
+It does optimization on the network graph by dynamically compiling parts of the network to specific kernels optimized for the specific device.
 This can have performance benefits of 10% to 30% compared to the static crafted Tensorflow kernels for different layer types.

 This feature can be turned on by a simple option or environment flag and will have a direct effect on the execution performance.
 How to enable XLA in you projects read here.

 Concerning inference jobs, a lower floating point precision and even lower 8 or 4 bit integer resolution is granted and used to improve performance.
 For most training situation float 16bit precision can also be applied for training tasks with neglectable loss in training accuracy and can speed-up training jobs dramatically.
 Applying float 16bit precision is not that trivial as the model has to be adjusted to use it.
 As not all calculation steps should be done with a lower bit precision, the mixing of different bit resolutions for calculation is referred as "mixed precision".

 The full potential of mixed precision learning will be better explored with Tensor Flow 2.X and will probably be the development trend for improving deep learning framework performance.